 After the 2 day wedding in South Africa of my friend, we decided to go on a bike tour through Soweto, a suburb of Johannesburg, on our last day.
 The majority of the working class settled down here.
 Soweto not only accommodates many Black Africans but has also been home to the famous activist Nelson Mandela.

 During our 2 hours Soweto bike tour, we stopped on interesting, historical sites such as Meadowlands (another suburb), Hector Pieterson Memorial and Mandela’s house.

 The Soweto bike tour started and ended in Lebo’s Backpacker Hostel.
-The price included a local tour guide and nice mea for only 30€ (430ZAR).
+The price included a local tour guide and a nice meal for only 30€ (430ZAR).

 The first stop was Meadowlands, where we squeezed into a small room and had delicious local food and drinks.
 We enjoyed the local Johannesburg beer straight from the tetra pack, which with around 3% is not the strongest, so we were still able to bike.

 The lamb was cut into pieces and served with salt and some kind of paprika spice where you could dip the meat into.